Amateur Radio Station

 PropNet.
-You can sometimes find me on PSK-31 on 10/17/30 meters as a PropNET automatically controlled digital station.
-That means that I am transmitting 4-6 times per hour and listening for other PropNET stations, but will respond to a QSO request if I'm not doing something else in the shack.
+You can sometimes find me on PSK-31 on 10/17/30 meters as a PropNET automatically controlled digital station (my station is only operational when I'm in the shack).
+That means that I'm transmitting 4-6 times per hour and listening for other PropNET stations, but will respond to a QSO request if I'm not doing something else in the shack.
 We are doing propagation studies.
 Go to propnet.org for additional information, or to join.

-WSPRnet (Weak Signal Propagation Reporter network) running 5 watts.
-Visit their web site http://wsprnet.org for additional information, or to join.
+WSPRnet (Weak Signal Propagation Reporter network) running 5 watts, or less.
+Visit their web site wsprnet.org for additional information, or to join.
 WSPR is featured in the November 2010 issue of QST.